-Photography studios could include a private washroom for you to freshen up between shots, they could have restaurants nearby, they also have thermostats for you to control the temperature in the room in case you or your team gets warm or cold.
+Photography studios could include a private washroom for you to freshen up between shots, they could have restaurants nearby, and they also have thermostats for you to control the temperature in the room in case you or your team gets warm or cold.

-People choose to rent photography studios because of this easy and flexibility that cannot be found when shooting outdoors in an uncontrollable environment.
+People choose to rent photography studios because of the easy and flexibility that cannot be found when shooting outdoors in an uncontrollable environment.

 How to Rent a Photography Studio?

 If you need to rent a photography studio, the best and quickest way to do so is to perform a search on your favorite search engine for local photography studios in your area.

-If you are travelling to a different location then simply search “photography studios to rent in (location).”
+If you are traveling to a different location then simply search “photography studios to rent in (location).”
 I have found that this is the easiest way to do so.

 Types of Photography Studios to Rent